Persecution of Muslims: India

 Communalism and communal violence is a longstanding problem in Indian society, especially between Hindus and Muslims.
 Scholars have observed that in the Hindu–Muslim communal riots in India, it is invariably Muslims who suffer the greatest losses.
 Proportionately more Muslims are killed and more Muslim property is destroyed.
-In 1961 and 1964 there were riots in Jamshedpur, Rourkela, and Jabalpur.
+In 1961, first major riots took place in Jabalpur.
+In 1964 there were riots in Jamshedpur and Rourkela.
 Major riots took place in Ranchi, Bihar in 1967 and in Ahmedabad, Gujarat in 1969.
 In the 1970s and 1980s major communal riots took place.
 In many of these riots nearly 1,000 Muslims were killed.
 In 1992–93, riots took place in Bombay in which 50 Muslims perished.
 From 1992 to 2003 the Muslim community faced a series of communal riots, among which the most serious was the Babri mosque incident.

 The 2002 Gujarat riots were a series of incidents starting with the Godhra train burning and the subsequent communal violence between Hindus and Muslims in the Indian state of Gujarat.
-On 27 February 2002, an allegedly Muslim mob burnt the Sabarmati Express train and 58 Hindus including 25 women and 15 children were burnt to death.
+On 27 February 2002, a Muslim mob burnt the Sabarmati Express train and 58 Hindus including 25 women and 15 children were burnt to death.
 Frontline claimed that the blame of train burning was put on Muslims, while larger sections of media reported that it was Muslim mob which burnt the train.
 Attacks against Muslims and general communal riots arose on a large scale across the state, in which 790 Muslims and 254 Hindus were ultimately killed; 223 more people were reported missing.
 536 places of worship were damaged: 273 dargahs, 241 mosques and 19 temples.
 Muslim-owned businesses suffered the bulk of the damage.
 6,000 Muslims and 10,000 Hindus fled their homes.
 Preventive arrests of 17,947 Hindus and 3,616 Muslims were made.
 In total, 27,901 Hindus and 7,651 Muslims were arrested.